STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

+For all models, masks are extracted from the attention maps within the Slot-Attention module and resized to the original image dimensions before being evaluated against the ground-truth masks.

-For all baselines, we report the results as provided in their respective papers (Table~\ref{table:perf_object_discovery}).
-STORM surpasses all unsupervised models in terms of FG-ARI and performs competitively with CTRL-O on COCO, outperforming it by 0.6 point on the mBO$^i$ metric.
-While our model slightly lags in mBO compared to some methods, it clearly exceeds them in segmentation quality (FG-ARI).
-Note that STORM uses the original MLP decoder from DINOSAUR, which is known to produce less precise masks than transformer or diffusion decoders.
-Integrating such decoders could further enhance mask sharpness and overall segmentation quality.
+\paragraph{Results} For all baselines, we report the results as provided in their respective papers (Table~\ref{table:perf_object_discovery}).
+STORM surpasses all unsupervised models in terms of FG-ARI and it performs highly competitively with CTRL-O. This successfully validates our design choices: despite dropping the massive language models used by CTRL-O, our module maintains strong object discovery performances.
+While our model slightly lags in mBO compared to some diffusion-based methods, it clearly exceeds them in segmentation quality (FG-ARI).
+Note that STORM deliberately uses the original, lightweight MLP decoder from DINOSAUR, which is known to produce less precise masks than heavy transformer or diffusion decoders.
+Integrating such decoders could further enhance mask sharpness, but our results confirm that the learned slots are semantically accurate and structurally sound for initiating training on downstream robotic control.